spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/offboarding/faq.html.md

 If you move, please email `people-connect@gitlab.com` so that the People Connect team can keep your address up to date in Workday.

+#### Do I need to return previously expensed Home Office Items?

+Please read about the laptop guidelines [here](https://about.gitlab.com/handbook/people-group/offboarding/faq.html#can-i-purchase-my-laptop-from-gitlab).
+[Home Office Items](https://about.gitlab.com/handbook/finance/procurement/office-equipment-supplies/#-home-office-items) under $1000 USD per item don't need to get returned and are okay for you to keep.
+If you make a purchase that will cost GitLab $1000 USD per item (or over), this is classed as company property and you will be required to return the item(s) if you leave the company.